R4W3/PracticeCalc/README.md

 # PracticeCalc
-Initial PRE RELEASE 0.0.1
+PRE RELEASE 0.0.5

-0.0.2

-Added time output to modules

-Added subtract module (easy)

-0.0.3

-Added moderate difficulty modules
- -add
- -substract

-0.0.4

-Added moderate multiplication module
+Changelog moved to changelog.md

+//do this before running
+~pip install colorama